-Since you’re already at the Avenue des Champs Elysees, you really can’t miss out visiting the Arc de Triomphe de l’Etoile.
+Since you’re already at the Avenue des Champs Elysees, you really can’t miss out on visiting the Arc de Triomphe de l’Etoile.

 Here, you’ll find different entry options to reach the top of the Arc de Triomphe.
 However, if you haven’t got enough time visiting the top of the Arc de Triomphe at least take a few photos as a backdrop.

-The Arc de Triomphe is a well known and most famous monument in Paris, France, standing right in the middle western end of the Avenue des Champs Elysees.
+The Arc de Triomphe is a well-known and most famous monument in Paris, France, standing right in the middle western end of the Avenue des Champs Elysees.

 You really can’t miss it as you walk along the Champs Elysees, you’ll immediately see the Arc de Triomphe that will motivate you to take lots of photos and step at the top for amazing views.

 Alternatively, there are other options to access and skip the long lines to reach the top of the Champs Elysees and Arc de Triomphe for a breathtaking panorama view of the world-renowned city of love.

 One of the most popular options to access the Arc de Triomphe and skip the long lines can be purchased here for more information.

 This skips the line access to the Arc de Triomphe with a guided tour is also an alternative option.